 - 1. Obtain a Request for Debtor Questionnaire from the Clerk's Office or court website.
 The form must be filed at the Clerk's Office, and the filing fee is paid at this time.
 Fill in the form with the case number, your name and the name of the judgment debtor. - 2.
-The Clerk will mail this form to the judgment debtor by certified mail, asking for a list of his/her assets, liabilities, and personal earnings. - 3.
+The Clerk will mail this form to the judgment debtor, asking for a list of his/her assets, liabilities, and personal earnings by certified mail. - 3.
 The judgment debtor will be given one week to return the information to the Clerk.
-He/she will be informed that failure to respond within the week could result in being held in contempt of court. - 4.
+He/she will be informed that failure to respond within the week. - 4.
 The judgment debtor's exam answers will be mailed to you.